red-hat-data-services/NeMo-Guardrails/docs/configure-rails/actions/registering-actions.md

 # Registering Actions

-This section describes the different ways to register custom actions with the NeMo Guardrails toolkit.
+This section describes the different ways to register custom actions with the NeMo Guardrails Library.

 ## Registration Methods